 How do I find out what special events are happening during my visit?

 section for all current and future events here at The Henry Ford.
 You may also call the Call Center at 313-982-6001 for more information.

 No, generally, pets are not allowed on premises.
 Service animals are allowed with certain exceptions.

 May I bring my stroller, wheelchair, or electric scooter to The Henry Ford?

 Yes, you are welcome to bring your own children’s strollers, small wagons, wheelchairs, or electric scooters (carts) into all venues of The Henry Ford.
 Children’s strollers are available for rent on a first come, first served basis for $5 per day in the Welcome Center.
 Children’s wagons are available for rent on a first come, first served basis for $5 per day at the Greenfield Village ticket building.
 Rentals require a current driver’s license to leave at the renting desk.
 Please note that on busy days (holidays, large/special events, and summer weekends), wagons rent out quickly and may not be available- it may be wise to make other arrangements.
 Complimentary children’s strollers are available at the Ford Rouge Factory Tour Visitor Center upon request.
-Upright scooters (Segways) are not allowed.
-We also do not allow bicycles, tricycles, recreational scooters, in-line skates, or roller skates of any kind.
+We do not allow bicycles, tricycles, recreational scooters, in-line skates, or roller skates of any kind.

 How do we get to The Henry Ford?

 The Henry Ford is located in Dearborn, Michigan on the corner of Village Road and Oakwood Boulevard, just west of the Southfield Freeway (M-39) and south of Michigan Avenue (US-12).